nigroup/Supplementaries-to-TASLP-SELD-Spatial-Segregation/README.md

 ## Credits

-If you use any contained material for your own work, please acknowledge our work by citing above paper.
+If you use any contained material for your own work, please acknowledge our work by citing as

+Trowitzsch, Ivo, et al (2019), _"Joining Sound Event Detection and Localization Through Spatial Segregation"_, in prep., IEEE Transactions on Audio, Speech, Language Processing.

 Furthermore, if you change the code and use subsequent results, please additionally cite

-AMLTTP
+Trowitzsch, Ivo, et al (2019).
+Auditory Machine Learning Training and Testing Pipeline: AMLTTP v3.0.
+Zenodo. http://doi.org/10.5281/zenodo.2575086

 Thank you.